-This Easy Homemade Vegan Gravy Recipe makes dinnertime special!
-This Best Gravy Recipe is delicious served over mashed potatoes, stuffing, or for biscuits (aka, your next vegan biscuits and gravy breakfast).
-Of course, your Vegan Thanksgiving is not complete without delicious and easy vegan gravy recipes.
+Make this homemade Vegan Gravy recipe easy and delicious every time!
+This best gravy recipe is perfect served over mashed potatoes, stuffing, or biscuits (aka, your next vegan biscuits and gravy breakfast).
+Of course, your Vegan Thanksgiving is not complete without tasty, easy vegan gravy recipes.
 See tips below for adding mushroom.
 Be sure to make your vegan dinners extra special with the best dairy-free gravy recipes!

 Is Gravy Vegan?

 The traditional gravy is not vegan because it’s typically made with meat drippings.
 Some gravies are also made with cow’s milk, so either way, you’ll want to steer clear of most gravies unless they’re labeled as vegetarian gravy.

 However, as you’re seeing here today, it’s easy to make gravy vegan for mashed potatoes, stuffing, biscuits, and more!
 Basically, this is a vegetable broth gravy and it’s so tasty!

 I used to be intimidated by making gravy recipes.
 Maybe because my mom always made it!
 And experience, as they say, is the best teacher.
 Once we went vegan, we just gave up gravy on the plate because I refused to make it.

 It’s ridiculous really.
 Why should a person be scared of something like homemade gravy.
 That’s why I finally talked myself out of it and I’m so glad I did.
 One thing I knew is I wanted to make my vegan gravy easy to make so you can add it to any dinner to make it special.
 This is especially true for a holiday meal like Thanksgiving.

 Let’s begin with the list of ingredients for this easy vegetarian gravy recipe: